MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 .. code-block:: bash

-   "
-   arthur@goldenheart$ bb config --deploy host1 --user root Copying configuration to host1; write the password:
+   arthur@goldenheart$ bb config --deploy host1 --user root "Copying configuration to host1; write the password:"
    /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/arthur/.ssh/id_rsa.pub"
-   /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys root@host1's password:
+   /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys "root@host1's password:"

    Number of key(s) added: 1